 You see, Wealthy Affiliate does not make any bold promises, but simply lays bare the workings of the affiliate system.
 There’s so much to learn here, going from SEO to website layout and all these different nuances that add up and make you a rich partner.
 Wealthy Affiliate gives you the blueprint and the tools: it’s up to you to figure out the best way to make money out of it.

-The good news is that there’s no limit to what you can do once you grasp the basic concepts.
+The good news is that there’s no limit to what you can do once you grasp the basic concepts of affiliate marketing.
 You might have thought I was joking when I mentioned pegs, but you can actually become an associate for any conceivable product on Earth.

 Of course, some are harder to sell, but the commission for them is much larger.
 If you’re feeling ready for a challenge, choose a niche everyone’s avoiding and try to become a super affiliate.